-Save your gang some money on a multigenerational gathering in the St. Augustine and Ponte Vedra Beach area, a sun-kissed vacationland known as Florida’s Historic Coast
+Save your gang some money on your multigenerational Florida getaway with freebies in Historic St. Augustine and Ponte Vedra Beach

-Costs can add up for even the simplest destination reunion, so slotting in some free attractions and activities takes a little pressure off family budgets.
-Fortunately for clans choosing the St. Augustine and Ponte Vedra Beach area, a sun-kissed vacationland known as Florida’s Historic Coast, many educational and purely fun options require not a single penny.
+Costs can add up for even the simplest destination reunion.
+So slotting in some freebies like attractions and activities takes a little pressure off family budgets.
+Fortunately for clans choosing a Florida getaway to St. Augustine and Ponte Vedra Beach, many educational and purely fun options require not a single penny.

 In St. Augustine, the nation’s oldest continuously occupied European settlement, it’s no surprise that intriguing historical attractions abound.
 Add in warm weather and beautiful beaches, and you have the ideal place to bond with your kin from across the miles.

 Founded in 1565 by Spanish colonists, St. Augustine was up and running long before the Pilgrims landed at Plymouth Rock.
-Here are eight places, historical and otherwise, that can be enjoyed for no charge:
+Here are eight places, historical and otherwise, that can be enjoyed free of charge:

-With coquina-stone pillars marking the historic city gates, St. George Street for centuries has been the heart of St. Augustine.
-Families enjoy leisurely popping into quaint shops and galleries while absorbing the old-time ambience.
+With coquina-stone pillars marking the historic city gates, St. George Street is one of the most authentic freebies in Florida.
+For centuries, St. George has been the heart of St. Augustine.
+Families enjoy leisurely popping into quaint shops and galleries while absorbing the old-time ambiance.
 Because St. George is closed to vehicles, kids can freely run from one side of the street to the other.

-Governor’s House Cultural Center and Museum, overlooking historic Plaza de la Constitucion at King Street, offers the free exhibit First Colony: Our Spanish Origins in its grand lobby.
+Governor’s House Cultural Center and Museum overlooks the historic Plaza de la Constitucion at King Street.
+Accordingly, it offers the free exhibit First Colony: Our Spanish Origins in its grand lobby.
 Also worth exploring in the historic downtown district are side streets off this main drag.

 Mission Nombre de Dios Museum

-On the very spot where St. Augustine was founded in 1565 by an exploration party sent by King Philip II of Spain, families can learn about the early days of Catholicism in what would become the United States.
+Visit the very spot where St. Augustine was founded in 1565 by an exploration party sent by King Philip II of Spain.
+Here, families can learn about the early days of Catholicism in what would become the United States.

-Walking around the beautiful grounds of America’s first mission, they may want to pose for a group picture with the 208-foot-tall Great Cross, the largest freestanding cross in the Western Hemisphere, which marks both the colonists’ landing site and site of the first Catholic mass in the U.S. Also on the grounds are a modern church, the Spanish-style chapel of Our Lady of La Leche and a bronze statue of Father Francisco Lopez de Mendoza Grajales, who celebrated that first mass under an open sky at a rustic wooden altar.
+Walking around the beautiful grounds of America’s first mission, they may want to pose for a group picture with the 208-foot-tall Great Cross.
+This is the largest freestanding cross in the Western Hemisphere, which marks both the colonists’ landing site and site of the first Catholic mass in the U.S. Also on the grounds are a modern church and the Spanish-style chapel of Our Lady of La Leche.
+Or see a bronze statue of Father Francisco Lopez de Mendoza Grajales, who celebrated that first mass under an open sky at a rustic wooden altar.